Fliptron/T41_EBTKS_FW_1.0/Commit_Details.md

                                       // can't find isReadOnly()

     This was done ages ago, but not documented in this Commit_Details.md file.
--   Note:  PlatformIO "Clean All" wipes all of .pio/build and .pio/libdeps.
+-   Note:  PlatformIO "Clean All" (or "Full Clean" , depending on the version of PlatformIO) wipes all of .pio/build and .pio/libdeps.
 So on the next build, the libraries will be retrieved from the interwebs. platformio.ini specifies the folowing libraries with specific versions.